Last Updated on October 3, 2025 by Thompson & Morgan Horticultural Team

 Order acers from reputable suppliers to avoid disease

-Horticulturist Simon has five rules for success with acers.
-Number one is to get your new trees from a reputable supplier.
-This way you don’t only get a great product, you avoid receiving any unwanted soil-borne diseases like pesky verticillium wilt that can ruin the foliage, he explains at his YouTube channel Walking Talking Gardeners.
-Watch his helpful video to learn his other four rules.
+Horticulturist Simon has narrowed down five mistakes to avoid when growing acer palmatums.
+As well as choosing the best position and pruning them correctly, he says you should always buy your new trees from a reputable supplier.
+Cheap, mass-produced plants don’t save you money in the long term.
+That’s because they often come with unwanted soil-borne fungal diseases like pesky verticillium wilt that can ruin the foliage, he explains at his YouTube channel Walking Talking Gardeners.
+Watch his helpful video for four more mistakes to avoid.

 Terracotta pots perfectly complement the colours of acers